“God made me a singer, and I just sang.” – Deanna Durbin

 Below, Deanna receiving her Oscar from Edgar Bergen.

-Deanna’s second marriage to Felix Jackson was also short-lived.
-Felix Jackson had worked with Deanna since her early days at Universal.
+In fact, her first marriage was violently abusive, and her second marriage to Felix Jackson was also short-lived.
+It was a shotgun wedding and appears, in retrospect, to be more about ensuring her child was born legitimate rather than for love.
+Deanna was a valuable Hollywood commodity and Jackson had worked with her since her early days at Universal.
 He was the screenwriter on her earlier films and produced her movies in the mid 1940s.
 They were married on June 13, 1945.
 Daughter Jessica Louise was born on February 7, 1946, seven and a half months later.
 Deanna and Felix separated soon after and divorced in 1949.
-The following year Deanna married producer/director Charles David (he directed her in 1945′s excellent Lady on a Train) and moved with him to France.
+The following year Deanna married producer/director Charles David (he directed her in 1945’s excellent Lady on a Train) and moved with him to France.
 They had a son together, Peter, and Deanna dropped out of show business altogether, never to return.
 This marriage was happy and they were together 50 years until Charles David died in 1999.
 Deanna shunned all attempts to return to the public forum in any manner, though she did provide this 1981 photo of herself via her husband to film historian William K. Everson:

 Only a few photos were taken of Deanna in recent years by tabloid photographers who caught a rare glimpse of her.
 Like Greta Garbo, she wanted to be left alone.
 But over the years she very kindly did autograph photos sent to her by mail by her fans.